viktorwinschel/mes/README.md

 ## Overview

 MOMA is a simulation tool that models economic transactions and money flows between different agents in a financial system.
 It implements a double-entry accounting system and tracks the evolution of balance sheets over time.
+The macro economics dynamics are modelled in memory evolutive systems (MES) of Andree Ehresmann and Jean-Paul Vanbremeersch.

 ## Features